ervikrant06/ervikrant06.github.io/_posts/2019-04-24-Kubernetes-Interview-Questions.md

 Q: How POD to service communication works?

-- PODs are ephemeral their IP address can change hence to communicate with POD in reliable way service is used as a proxy or load balancer.
+A: PODs are ephemeral their IP address can change hence to communicate with POD in reliable way service is used as a proxy or load balancer.
 A service is a type of kubernetes resource that causes a proxy to be configured to forward requests to a set of pods.
 The set of pods that will receive traffic is determined by the selector, which matches labels assigned to the pods when they were created.
 K8 provides an internal cluster DNS that resolves the service name.

 Service is using different internal network than POD network. netfilter rules which are injected by kube-proxy are used to redirect the request actually destined for service IP to right POD.

+Q: How does service knows about healthy endpoints?

+A: kubelet running on worker node is responsible for detecting the unhealth endpoints, it passes that information to API server then eventually this information is passed to kube-proxy which wil adjust the netfilter rules accordingly.

 I highly recommend reading the following series to get solid understanding about the K8 networking.